oktadev/okta-blog/_source/_posts/2022-05-17-angular-microfrontend-auth.md

 })
 ```

-When you create a library within this project, like the basket service and project service in the starter code, you'd add the library to the `sharedMappings` array at the top of the `webpack.config.js` file.
+When you create a library within this project, like the basket service and project service in the starter code, you add the library to the `sharedMappings` array at the top of the `webpack.config.js` file.
 If you create a new library to wrap Okta's libraries, this is where you'd add it.

-Now that you added the Okta libraries to the micro-frontend host, you need to also add them to the remotes that consume the dependencies.
+Now that you've added the Okta libraries to the micro-frontend host, you need to also add them to the remotes that consume the dependencies.
 In our case, only the `mfe-profile` application uses Okta authenticated state information.
 Open `projects/mfe-profile/webpack.config.js`.
 Add the two Okta libraries to the `shared` property as you did for the `shell` application.

 Now, you should be able to run the project using `npm run run:all`, and the cupcake storefront should allow you to log in, see your profile, log out, and add items to your cupcake basket!